Tamillis/PokeVuer/README.md

 To run ensure PHP, Laravel, Composer and NPM are installed.
 Naturally, you will need git too.

-First Clone this repository into a directory of your choice using your prefered terminal.
+First Clone this repository into a directory of your choice using your prefered terminal.<br/>
 <code>git clone https://github.com/Tamillis/PokeVuer.git</code><br/>
 <code>git checkout master</code><br/>
 In the same directory run